 Everything started a while ago, when a business owner who was offering free Wi-Fi in his shop got a letter from one of Sony’s lawyers.
 It looks like one of the free Wi-Fi users was sharing Sony’s music, and the company has asked the business owner to pay the lawyer fees.

-The Europeans plan to offer free Wi-Fi across the entire Europe by 2020.
+The Europeans plan to offer free Wi-Fi across the entire continent by 2020.

 New Powerful Wi-Fi Technology Hits the Market

-What do you do when your Wi-Fi network behaves poorly, disconnecting your devices, and when the poor Internet speed reminds you of the old dial-up days?
+What do you do when your Wi-Fi network behaves poorly, disconnecting your devices several times per day, and when the poor Internet speed reminds you of the old dial-up days?
 You could fix the problem, at least partially, by adding signal repeaters, high gain antennas and high-quality cables to connect them to the router.
-Fortunately, the Wi-Fi industry is very active, so new solutions that significantly boost speed see the daylight every few years.
+Fortunately, the Wi-Fi industry is very active, so new solutions that significantly boost speed see the daylight quite often.

 802.11ad is a new wireless standard that uses a much higher frequency in comparison with today’s wireless network standards.
 While 802.11n and 802.11ac operate using 2.4 and 5 GHz frequencies, the new standard operates at 60 GHz.
-As a direct consequence, the devices will be able to handle much more data in comparison with previous standards.
+As a direct consequence, the devices are able to handle much more data in comparison with the previous standards.

-Due to the ultra-fast speeds, it will be possible to replaced cabled connections with 802.11ad routers whenever it is needed.
+Due to the ultra-fast speeds, it will be possible to replace cabled connections with 802.11ad routers whenever it is needed, for example.

 Believe it or not, TP-Link has already built an 802.11ad router, which is also MU-MIMO capable.
 Its price is $350, and I think that many enterprise users will be interested in it.

 Snapchat Spectacles Are Ready